 A student who has an excused reason for being late is expected to be in school at least by the beginning of fourth period; otherwise, he will not be allowed to attend classes for the rest of that day.
 Exceptions may be granted in cases of medical appointments, etc., which sometimes run longer than expected.
-If this is the case, a doctor's note is required along with a parent's note.
+If this is the case, a doctor's note is required.
+The Prefect of Discipline will determine if a student is permitted to attend school after the start of fourth period if other circumstances apply.